langurmonkey/website-source/content/blog/2021/procedural-planetary-surfaces.md

 ## Putting it all together

-This article may be a bit rushed, but I believe all the right ingredients are in.
+In this article we have showed a bird's eye view of how to procedurally generate convincing planetary surfaces.
+As we said, in Gaia Sky we generate spherical maps which are then mapped to UV spheres, but we could as well produce cubemap faces and use cubemaps to do the texturing.
 Below you can see an example of what Gaia Sky currently generates.

 {{< fig src="/img/2021/12/procedural-surfaces/maps/procedural-maps-s.png" link="/img/2021/12/procedural-surfaces/maps/procedural-maps.png" title="Left to right and top to bottom, clouds map, diffuse texture, elevation map, normal map and specular map procedurally generated with Gaia Sky." class="fig-center" width="80%" loading="lazy" >}}